rigoudyg/climaf/doc/std_operators.rst

   - All do return CliMAF objects.
   - Operators are implemented as external scripts or binaries, while 'object functions' are implemented as python functions.
-  - operators can be used to define derived variables using function :py:func:`~climaf.operators.derive`, while 'object functions' cannot
+  - operators can be used to define derived variables using function :py:func:`~climaf.operators_derive.derive`, while 'object functions' cannot